dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 GRANT INSERT ON TABLE "atomic"."events" TO storageloader;
 ```

 You can set the user name and password (`storageloader` and `$storageloaderpassword` in the example above) to your own values.
-Note them down: you will need them when you come to setup the storageLoader in the next phase of the your Snowplow setup.
+Note them down: you will need them when you come to setup the storageLoader in the next phase of the your DreamFactory setup.

 <a name="read-only-user" />
 ### 6.2 Creating a read-only user

-To create a new user who can read Snowplow data, but not modify it, connect to the Snowplow database and execute the following SQL:
+To create a new user who can read DreamFactory data, but not modify it, connect to the DreamFactory database and execute the following SQL:

 ```sql
 CREATE USER read_only PASSWORD '$read_only_user';